-Operation Applicable Situations Conditions Required for Operations Main Type of Authorized Actions Defense operation (Self-Defense Forces Law Article 76) (1) When there is a situation in which armed attack against Japan from outside occur or when it is considered that there is an imminent and clear danger of armed attack, and therefore it is necessary to defend Japan against these attacks.
-(2) When there is a situation in which an armed attack against a foreign country that is in a close relationship with Japan occurs, which in turn poses an imminent and clear danger of Japan's survival to be threatened and fundamentally overturns people's right to life, liberty and pursuit of happiness, and therefore it is necessary to defend Japan against such a situation.
-(1) Authorized by: Prime Minister (2) Consent of the Diet: required (prior consent required in principle) (3) Cabinet decision: required O Use of force (only if the case fulfils 3 conditions for exercising the right of self- defense) Maintenance of public order (same asfor public security operation)† Others (including control over the Japan Coast Guard, emergency passage, appropriation of supplies, marine transportation restriction, treatment of prisoners, civil protection, etc.)1 Establishment of defense facilities (Self-Defense Forces Law Article 77-2) When there are areas in which the deployment of SDF units under the order for defense operations is expected and the reinforcement of defensive preparations is deemed necessary (intended deployment area) before the deployment of SDF units for possible operation in cases where the situation has intensified and the order for defense operations (only for armed attack situations) is likely to be issued (1) Authorized by: Minister of Defense (2) Consent of the Diet: required (after the Cabinet decision on the Basic Response Plan)1 (3) Cabinet decision: required (approval of the Prime Minister) Establishment of positions and defense facilities in the intended deployment area Use of weapons to protect one's own lifeor body or other personnel on duty
+Operation Applicable Situations, etc. Conditions Required for Operations Main provisions for authority Defense operation (Self-Defense Forces Law Article 76) When there is a situation in which armed attack against Japan from outside occur or when it is considered that there is an imminent and clear danger of armed attack, and therefore it is necessary to defend Japan against these attacks.
+When there is a situation in which an armed attack against a foreign country that is in a close relationship with Japan occurs, which in turn poses an imminent and clear danger of Japan's survival to be threatened and fundamentally overtums people's right to life, liberty and pursuit of happiness, and therefore it is necessary to defend Japan against such a situation.
+(2) Approval of the Diet: required (prior approval required in principle) ○ Use of force necessary to defend Japan, etc. Establishment of defense facilities (Self-Defense Forces Law Article 77-2) When there are areas in which the deployment of SDF units under the order for defense operations is expected and the reinforcement of defensive preparations is deemed necessary (intended deployment area) before the deployment of SDF units for possible operation in cases where the situation has intensified and the order for defense operations (only for armed attack situations) is likely to be issued Cabinet decision on the Basic Response Plan) C Establishment of positions and defense facilities in the intended deployment area [Use of weapons] O SDF personnel engaged in construction of defense facilities may use weapons to the extent judged to be reasonably necessary depending on the situation when there are reasonable grounds for judging that no appropriate means of overcoming existing danger other than the use of weapons to protect their own lives and bodies and those of other SDF personnel engaged in duties together.
+The use of weapons shall not cause harm to persons, except for cases falling under Article 36 (self-defense) or Article 37 (averting present danger) of the Penal Code.